wavexx/python-bond/README.rst

 ``eval(code)``:

-  Execute "code" (which is a normal string) inside the interpreter within the main scope (if possible).
-Any construct which is legal by the current interpreter is allowed.
+  Evaluate and return the value of a *single statement* of code in the interpreter.

 ``eval_block(code)``:

-  Execute "code" (which is a normal string) inside the interpreter, but within an anonymous block.
-Local variables will be not visible to the main code, unless they are explicitly declared as global.
+  Execute a "code" block inside the interpreter.
+Any construct which is legal by the current interpreter is allowed, but the return value may/may not contain the result of the last statement.

 ``close()``: